DominikBucher12/XTouchBar/README.md

 - [ ] Create some intuitive icon-set for the shortcuts etc like add documentation...
 - [ ] Figure out how to call shortcuts to desired Xcode features
 - [ ] Bonus, should go with previous point: Custom Xcode extensions.
+- [ ] Impossible bonus -> Create someUI that user can drag'n'drop items into XTouchBar